What is a lead scoring model?

 After defining these parameters, you can set up your segmentation workflow to add users to each corresponding list.

-Be sure to include an “escape” that resets your leads score if they start to show a lack of interest after receiving more targeted emails from you.
-You can use a condition based on their engagement with email campaigns in a set period of time (e.g. the previous 30 days).
+Be sure to include an “escape” that resets a lead’s score if they lose interest.
+Use a condition based on their engagement with email campaigns in a set period of time (e.g. the previous 30 days).

-Note: If some of your actions are highly qualified (e.g. requesting a quote from your sales team), you can include a condition in your lead scoring model workflow that automatically adds them to your “sales qualified leads” list.
+Note: If some actions alone are worth a lot of points (e.g. requesting a quote from sales team), your lead scoring model workflow can have a rule that automatically adds those contacts to your “sales qualified leads” list.